statisticsnorway/klass-subsets-api/README.md

 This API mimics the [KLASS Classifications API](https://data.ssb.no/api/klass/v1/api-guide.html) as closely as is reasonable.

 ## V1 API
+***This is about to be deprecated.
+See V2 API documentation further down.***

 This version of the api uses one data structure for all information for a subset.
-This is about to be deprecated.
-See V2 API documentation further down.

 ### Core functionality
 - GET and POST `/v1/subsets`.
 (GET gets all subsets, POST posts a single subset.
 The ID of the subset is found inside the JSON)